alan-turing-institute/SigNet/docs/source/usage.rst

 Typical usage of the package
 ============================

-A typical usage of SigNet involves the initialisation of the Cluster class with a given pair of adjjacency matrices and a subsequent application of a specific method.
+A typical usage of SigNet involves the initialisation of the Cluster class with a given pair of adjacency matrices and a subsequent application of a specific method.

 .. code-block:: python